NL is located on the eastern shores of North America between the 46th and 61st parallels.

 At 517,110 km2 (199,657 square miles), NL is vast.
 The island of Newfoundland covers 111,390 km2 (43,008 square miles) and massive Labrador covers 405,720 km2 (156,649 square miles).

-To give you a better perspective, NL is more than three times the total area of its combined neighbouring
+To give you a better perspective, NL is more than three times the total area of its neighbouring Maritime Provinces (Nova Scotia, New Brunswick, and Prince Edward Island).

 514, 536 people reside in NL.
 St. John’s, our provincial capital, is the largest city with 106,172 residents.